Information on Elevation data for the National Map.

 There are frequently multiple sources of elevation data that cover a given location.
 Preference is given to that which is the most detailed and up-to-date, unless there are overriding quality concerns.

-The Data Source Index map shows areas which have been updated for all resolutions of the NED and is viewable at the NED Data Source Index within The National Map Viewer.
+Areas which have been updated for all resolutions of the NED are viewable within the NED Updates layers of The National Map viewer.

 - 1 of 4